 The offerings of war, the offerings of peace The fine bronze equestrian figures known as ‘Offerings of War’ and ‘Offerings of Peace’ that front the Art Gallery of NSW were designed by Gilbert Bayes in the 1920s.
 Treatment ICS were commissioned to undertake a complete conservation of the bronzes including stabilising minor areas of corrosion and applying a protective wax...

-AWARD WINNING Short Project Description A fire at Central Station was the impetus for conservation restoration to this marvellous mid-century Melocco Brothers artwork.
-The impressive wrap-around wall relief depicts the history of transportation above travertine walling and a beautiful...
+Overview A fire at Sydney’s Central Station was the impetus for the restoration and conservation of this marvellous mid-century Melocco Brothers artwork.
+The impressive wrap-around wall relief depicts the history of transportation above travertine walling and a beautiful terrazzo floor...